Plantar fasciitis

 If plantar fasciitis does not get better, a GP might refer you to a physiotherapist or foot specialist (podiatrist).

 A physiotherapist can show you exercises to help ease your symptoms.
-A podiatrist can recommend things like insoles and the right shoes to wear.
+A podiatrist can recommend things like insoles and the right shoes to wear, or splints to wear at night.

 Physiotherapy is available free of charge on the NHS throughout the UK but waiting times for accessing physiotherapy can sometimes be long.